 Make sure that any home therapy device you purchase comes from a reputable seller and a brand you are familiar with.
 Avoid purchasing used devices from strangers or buying your laser cap from an obscure brand.
 While you don’t need to get the most expensive product on the market, it is safe to be sceptical of prices that sound too good to be true.

-It is quite simple to use most laser caps for hair growth.
+It is quite simple to use most laser caps to promote hair growth.
 While there can be some variations, according to brand specifications, in most cases, all you need to do is:

 Red light therapy has virtually no significant adverse side effects.
 If you are using an authentic device, you should be experiencing no pain or damage to your scalp.
 The light the laser cap emits is not hot, so you are in no danger of getting burned.